Skylarrrolala/ML---Final-Project/presentation/slides.md

 # Sales Forecasting Using Ensemble Machine Learning

-### A Comparative Study of Prophet and LSTM Models
+### A Comparative Study of Prophet, LSTM, and Advanced Models

 **Student**: [Your Name]
 **Course**: Machine Learning Final Project